Vega-56/VHS-techtest/README.md

 ## Known Bugs/Issues
  - Confirm notification will not go away by itself or when clicked (requires full refresh of page)
  - Default value for phone field cannot include 0 at start (linter prevents invalid numbers)
+ - Page is not resposive and breaks when resized

 ## Default React Scripts